rocwang/incoming/README.md

-incoming
+Incoming
 ========

 Aggregate all the incoming information for you

-todo
+Todo
 ====

-Simple push API
+* Email
-Google Reader
+* Google Reader
+* Simple API for pushing message
-RSS
+* RSS
-Email
+* Twitter/Weibo